crashoverride777/swifty-ads/README.md

 ```swift
 Ads.sharedInstance.presentingViewController = self
 ```
 especially repeatedly when changing viewControllers.
 This might even potentially cause issue with shared banner ads, although I have not tested that myself.
 In those kind of apps a better way would be to make some adjustments in Ads.swift.
-You shoud change these functions
+You should change these functions
 ```swift
   class func loadSupportedBannerAd() {
         Ads.sharedInstance.loadSupportedBannerAd()